Marvel: Ultimate Alliance 2: Synopsis

 Captain America, the Hulk, Iron Man, and Luke Cage fighting enemy robots.
 Ultimate Alliance 2 features both new and returning characters from the first game.

 The game begins with a military operation in Latveria, home of the supervillain Doctor Doom.
-"The story starts with Secret War.
+Dan Tanguay, creative director for Vicarious Visions, stated: "The story starts with Secret War.
 We're using Nick Fury's invasion of Latveria as a jumping off point.
-The rest of the story is derived from the consequences of those actions", stated Dan Tanguay, creative director for Vicarious Visions.
+The rest of the story is derived from the consequences of those actions".

 The game then follows the Civil War story arc: a fight between heroes and villains causes an explosion in Stamford, Connecticut, killing 612 civilians (including a number of school children).
 The government labels the incident "super powered negligence", and the public demand a Superhuman Registration Act.
-The government passes the act, and all meta-humans are forced to adhere to or disobey the law.
+The government passes the act, and all superhumans are forced to adhere to or disobey the law.
 In the game, players are able to choose between the Pro-Registration side, headed by Iron Man and Mister Fantastic, or the Anti-Registration side, headed by Captain America and Luke Cage.
-These characters and several other characters are 'locked' into a specific side during the game's second act but can be used on either side during repeat playthroughs.
+These characters and several other characters are 'locked' into a specific side during the game's second act, but can be used on either side during repeat playthroughs.
 Two different endings are available, determined by the side chosen at the beginning of the game.
 Tanguay stated that the story follows into the aftermath of the Civil War.